mfish0005/contacts/README.md

 ### Known Issues

 1. After creating/editing a contact for the first time the UI sometimes won't show the contact.
 Reload the page and it should be there
 2. PrimeNG's virtual scroller(the library I used for the contact list) has a "feature" where it's lazy loading event is called twice when a component loads.
 This caused the first page of contacts to be loaded twice.
-To get around this I hardcoded the paged endpoint's `pageNumber` with PrimeNG's `event.first` property.
-Makes the urls of my paged endpoint weird but it fixes the issue for now
+To get around this I hardcoded the paged endpoint's `pageSize` to sync it with PrimeNG's `event.first` property.
+Makes the urls of my paged endpoint look weird but it mostly fixes it for now.